meyer-lab/FcgR-binding/Manuscript/Text/04_Methods.md

 ## *In vivo* regression

-Regression against *in vivo* efficacy of hIgG treatments was performed by least-squares (`scipy.optimize.least_squares`).
-Each efficacy was presented as the percent reduction in the number of lung metastases quantified [@Nimmerjahn:2005hu].
+Regression against *in vivo* effectiveness of hIgG treatments was performed by least-squares (`scipy.optimize.least_squares`).
+Each effectiveness was presented as the percent reduction in the number of lung metastases quantified [@Nimmerjahn:2005hu].
 To account for the limited range of this quantity (e.g. one cannot have a reduction of 200%), the regression was performed with a hyberbolic relationship, such that:

 $$ y = F (X \cdot p) $$ {#eq:lsq}

-where $F$ is the normal distribution cumulative density function, with mean and standard deviation varied during fitting.
+where $F$ is the normal distribution cumulative density function, $X$ is the predicted numbers of multimerized mFcγR for each cell line according to our model, and $p$ is the regression weights.
+Mean and standard deviation were varied during fitting.

 ### PCA of hIgG-hFcγR affinities

 Principle component analysis was performed using `scikit-learn` and the affinities of the four mIgGs (mIgG1, mIgG2a, mIgG2b, mIgG3), with or without knockout treatments, for each of four receptors (mFcγRI, mFcγRIIB, mFcγRIII, mFcγRIV).
+Association constants for all combinations of hIgG and hFcγR were obtained from previous experimental measurements [@Bruhns:2009kg].
 The affinity for a knocked-out or blocked hFcγR was assumed to be zero.
 The affinities were not normalized before PCA transformation.